top of page

 Charles Hyatt.
 Photo by: Unknown

-At JBC, he became the head of the drama department, where he produced and directed several plays and soap operas, significantly shaping Jamaican television.
-Hyatt was recognized for his artistic achievements with the national honor of Order of Distinction and received multiple awards for his performances.
+At JBC, he became the head of the drama department, where he produced and directed several plays and soap operas, significantly shaping the Jamaican television landscape.
+Hyatt was recognised for his artistic achievements with the national honour of Order of Distinction and received multiple awards for his performances.

-His legacy as a cultural icon in Jamaica is marked by his dedication to the arts, his influence on broadcasting, and his ability to connect with audiences through humor and storytelling.
+His legacy as a cultural icon in Jamaica is marked by his dedication to the arts, his influence on broadcasting, and his ability to connect with audiences through humour and storytelling.

 About